 David B. Spielman is a historian of the Horn of Africa, with a focus on early modern Christian Ethiopia. . . .

 Matthew Stanley teaches and researches the history and philosophy of science.
 He holds degrees in astronomy, religion, physics, and . . .

 Gregory Vargo's research focuses on the literary and cultural milieu of nineteenth-century British protest movements and the interplay between . . .

 Associate Dean for Faculty and Academic Affairs & Associate Professor

-Susanne L. Wofford is the Dean of the Gallatin School.
-Before coming to Gallatin, Professor Wofford taught at Yale University . . .
+Susanne Wofford was Dean of the Gallatin School from 2007-2022.
+Before coming to Gallatin, Professor Wofford taught at Yale . . .